 Did you like the idea?
 You might not have liked it every day, but that was the point really.
 I love the way that headings and descriptions in the Rainbow annuals like ‘The Jolliest Picture Paper in the World’, ‘This Way for Laughter’, ‘Invite Yourself to Jollity House’ and ‘Merry Times in Cheery Town’ can sit above such terrible jokes and poems.

 All the calendar content was cut and pasted from existing material to fit the new format.
 There are illustrations in the School Friend annuals (source of ‘That Baffling Bungalow on Wheels) that are crying out for captions in the way that Glen Baxter has perfected as an art form using this style of illustration.
-For example he sums up the worst issue of attitudes and opinions in the world of art and design with these two images (reproduced by kind permission).
+For example he sums up the frustration that can result from different attitudes, tastes and opinions in the world of art and design with these two images (reproduced by kind permission).

 Take a look at is his website at glenbaxter.com.
 He is a genius.
 It is a great approach to have in mind when looking at old annuals yourself.
 As it says at the top of the calendar: 'Support your local charity shop and find your own hidden gems'.